 I advised him to start thinking about a title for his book.
 He has a working title but isn’t yet fully committed to it.
 You may be in that netherworld too or maybe you haven’t conceived of a title yet.
 Or perhaps, you have one set in stone and that is the first thing you thought of.
 Truth is, I don’t have a specific prescription for this because I believe it’s personal for each author and book.

 I can’t tell you what you should call your book or really how to go about finding the perfect title.
 You’ll have to do some deep soul searching on that.
-But I can tell you what was behind our final title selection.
-Here are some important factors that led us to our title:
+Here are some factors to consider:

 The subtitle serves as a fuller, more robust description of the story.
 It also helps with search engine optimization (SEO).
-Notice how we incorporate the keywords that are relevant to the story and our potential reader base: “Star Trek,” “fan film,” “Walter Koenig” (the real one no less!).
+It can incorporate the keywords that are relevant to the story and potential reader base.

 Social media branding consistency

 As you finalize your title, think ahead and prepare your marketing strategy.
-Once you come up with that perfect title, grab a domain that matches closely to it.
+Once you come up with that perfect title, you may want to grab a domain that matches closely to it.
 Don’t panic if the “perfect” .com is taken.
 You can find a variation that works or use a different dot ending.
 There are even newer vanity ones like .book which cost a little more but may help you stand out.
-I also recommend reserving the social media handles and accounts that fit your title’s branding.
-Making Fake Star Trek is also our Facebook and IG handles and makingfaketrek is our Twitter handle (since “MakingFakeStarTrek” is too long).
+I also recommend reserving the social media handles and accounts that fit your titles' branding.
 Even if you don’t plan on using all of these social media channels (we’ll cover this more later), it’s a good idea to reserve them just in case you decide to use them later.

 Start thinking about your book’s title and subtitle.
 What do you want your title to do?
 What kind of reaction do you want to elicit from someone who sees it on a bookshelf or on Amazon.
 In addition to the title, start thinking about a descriptive subtitle that uses keywords tied to your subject.
 Finally, as you narrow down your title, grab a domain and social media handles that align with your title.